mathiaspettersen/CTFTeam5/Lab03/Mathias.md

 >*I was tired of every user complaining about not being able to log in to X and Y account, so I made the choice to let any user change any password.
 How?
 Well, that's something they will have to find out for themselves.*

 The task given says it has "made the choice to let any user change any password".
-The Linux password system if built up of two files: `passwd` and `shadow`.
+The Linux password system is built up of two files: `passwd` and `shadow`.
 The `passwd` file contains the users, their groups, their home directory, and which shell they are using.
 However, it does not contain the hash of the password to any of the users.
 The `shadow` file contains the same information as `passwd`, in addition to the hashed passwords of the users that are able to create a password.
 Generally, `passwd` is viewable, `shadow` is not viewable, and both are not writeable.
 If any of those are writeable, any user can add users and change groups of any user.

 When further examining the files, it is apparent that `/etc/passwd` is writeable.
-This means we can add another root user to try to gain root privileges on another account:
+This means we can add another root user to try to gain root privileges with another account:

 ![image](https://user-images.githubusercontent.com/70077872/155609450-a1a6e110-9dbd-42fe-9c00-4e16b2e3348f.png)